mariusrusu/test-api-rest-bundle/README.md

 In short, it creates a database files, in .sql and by dumping it in mysql mode or in .sqlite otherwise, per fixtures.
 Those files are used between each tests to reset the database state.
 Hence, all the tests are independent and it takes way less time to process.

-_Be aware that in mysql mode the tests are more rigorous as it takes into account the relations constraints.
-But they are much slower to process than in sqlite mode due to the resetting method._
+&#9888; *Be aware that in mysql mode the tests are more rigorous as it takes into account the relations constraints.
+But they are much slower to process than in sqlite mode due to the resetting method.*

 ###Writing a ControllerTest